 Jackson Springs real estate is some of the most expensive in North Carolina, although Jackson Springs house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Jackson Springs is generally considered to be a blue-collar town.
-59.70% of the Jackson Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jackson Springs is a blue-collar town, with 59.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jackson Springs is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Jackson Springs who work in management occupations (16.42%), healthcare (14.93%), and personal care services (8.96%).

-Because of many things, Jackson Springs is a great place for families with children to consider.
-First of all, many other families with children live here, making Jackson Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Jackson Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Jackson Springs is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Jackson Springs’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Jackson Springs has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Jackson Springs has few renters and college students.
 But the biggest reason it is quieter in Jackson Springs than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Jackson Springs may be for you.